christytan/OCI-GoldenGate/README.md

 As a database admin or database user,

-- Simulate a production workload using Swingbench load generator
+- Simulate a production OLTP workload using Swingbench load generator
 - Monitor and Manage your autonomous database performance using Performance Hub.

 **[Click here to run Lab 16](Performancehub.md)**